Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 We don’t earn a commission on these 4 cards, but we’ll always tell you about the best deals!

-Link: Citi American Airlines Executive – 75,000 American Airlines Miles
+Link: My Review of the Citi American Airlines Executive

-When you spend $7,500 on purchases within the 1st 3 months of opening a Citi American Airlines Executive card, you can earn 75,000 American Airlines miles.
-(EXPIRED.)
+When you spend $7,500 on purchases within the first 3 months of opening a Citi American Airlines Executive card, you can earn 75,000 American Airlines miles.

 That’s 25,000 more miles than the previous offer for this card!